-Pricing models are in use for all mortgages.
-Our pricing model includes an assessment of capital requirement by product and provides guidance as to what rate needs to be charged to meet return targets based on capital requirement for the product.
+Pricing models are in use for all mortgage products.
+The pricing model includes an assessment of capital requirement by product and provides guidance as to what rate needs to be charged to meet return targets based on capital requirement for the product.